01011010101/OW2-Superbots/README.md

   - Banshee Scream: Damage and stun all bots within 8m for 3 seconds.
 - Ultimate: Bushwhack: Cut through all bots in your path, doing massive damage and applying a bleed.
   ##### 💬 Tip:
-  Banshee Scream's stun is particularly helpful for MEI and ILLARI who do extra damage with critical headshots.
+  Banshee Scream's stun helps MEI and ILLARI do extra damage with headshots.
 ---
 #### JUNKRAT
 - Total Mayhem: Root bots near your corpse when you die.
 Your dropped grenades deal more damage the more you have died in the match.